Stolz/laravel-schema-spy/README.md

 ## Configuration

-To configure the package use the following command to copy the configuration file to `app/config/packages/stolz/laravel-schema-spy/config.php`.
+To configure the package use the following command to copy the configuration file to `config/packages/stolz/laravel-schema-spy/config.php`.

-	php artisan config:publish stolz/laravel-schema-spy
+	php artisan publish:config stolz/laravel-schema-spy

 All available settings are included inside `config.php` and with the provided comments they should be self-explanatory.